wyushi/oauth2-servers/REPORT.md

 MEAN stack is one of the most recent and popular web solution widely used now.
 Meanwhile LAMP stack is one of the oldest ones, however this does not prevent people from using it in a modern fashion.

-In this report, I am going to compare my working experience with both MEAN stack and LAMP stack as a web developer.
+In this report, I am going to compare my working experience of both MEAN stack and LAMP stack as a web developer.
-Base on my experience, due to heavy setup and configuration process for LAMP stack, MEAN stack is easier to learn and work with, especially for new developers.
+Due to heavy setup and configuration processes for LAMP stack, I believe MEAN stack is easier to learn and work with, especially for new developers.

 ## Introduction